Ryan Madson: Los Angeles Dodgers (2018)

 On August 31, 2018, Madson was traded to the Los Angeles Dodgers for minor league pitcher Andrew Istler.
 In 9 games for the Dodgers, he struggled to a 6.48 ERA with 13 strikeouts across 8 1/3 innings pitched.
 Madson was the winning pitcher in Game 7 of the 2018 NLCS.
 Despite this; Madson's pitching was widely attributed to the Dodgers' collapse against the Boston Red Sox during the World Series.
 In Game 2, the Dodgers pulled ahead to a 2-1 lead following the fourth inning.
 Madson would later surrender 3 runs to cost the Dodgers the game.
 Madson was later subject to further criticism during Game 4 when Dodgers' manager Dave Roberts controversially pulled pitcher Rich Hill during the top of the 7th inning with one runner on base as the Dodgers led 4-0.
 The decision which was criticized by several (including then-current President Donald Trump) particularly when Red Sox' batter Mitch Moreland hit a three-run pinch-hit home run off of Madson to make it a one-run game.
-Madson later set a new World Series record by allowing seven inherited runners to score in the series..
+Madson later set a new World Series record by allowing seven inherited runners to score in the series.
 The Dodgers declined to renew Madson's contract following the 2018 postseason; culminating in his retirement shortly afterwards.

+Madson retired with the second most pitching appearances in postseason history, behind only Mariano Rivera (Madson has since been surpassed by Kenley Jansen).
+Madson finished his career with 57 postseason appearances, compiling a 6-1 record and a 2.73 playoff ERA.